ADVANCED OFF-PISTE SKI COURSES – MAXIMIZE YOUR POTENTIAL!

 Equipment needed – Off Piste/All-Mountain skis (If the snow is deep off-piste, 95-110mm underfoot / if the snow is compacted, 85-100mm underfoot).
 Alpine ski equipment is recommended but can be touring.
 Transceiver, shovel and probe in a suitable backpack with chest and waist straps.
 A helmet is recommended.
 There are a number of rental shops in resort with this equipment if you don’t have your own.

 Lift Pass – The Mont Blanc Unlimited Ski Pass is needed for this ski course.
-This pass covers every lift in Chamonix and some other close by resorts in France and in Italy too.
-This gives us total flexibiliy to respond to changes in weather and follow the best snow conditions available in the whole Mt blanc area.
+This pass covers every lift in Chamonix and some other close by resorts.
+This gives us total flexibility to respond to changes in weather and follow the best snow conditions available in the whole Mt blanc area.